PetrosPapandonopoulos/YoutubeDownloader/README.md

 ## YoutubeDownloader

-Youtube downloader is a simple .mp3 convector from youtube videos using youtube dl package and a GUI based on
+Youtube downloader is a simple .mp3 converter from youtube videos using youtube dl package and a GUI based on
 PyQt5.